Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 </p>
 <h3 id="h_01HQMX59RNK27XW4S8HDMXBYC9">API and Data Structures Exposed by the SDK</h3>
 <p>
-  SDK should publicly expose the methods mentioned below.
+  The methods listed below should be publicly accessible within the SDK.
+Provided functionality should require <code>Feedback</code> consent.
 Note that not all platforms may support all of these methods, but the list provided is exhaustive.
-These methods should be exposed through an interface named 'feedback' if applicable.
-  The following functions are post-init calls and they should be located under 'ModuleFeedback'
+  The 'Feedback' interface should expose the following functions.
 </p>
 <pre><code>// Retrieves the list of available Feedback Widgets
 void getAvailableFeedbackWidgets(RetrieveFeedbackWidgets callback);